Diplomatic Security Service: Special event security

 In addition to being posted at U.S. missions around the world, DSS agents have worked closely with their foreign counterparts to secure such events as the 2008 Olympic Games in Beijing, China, the 2007 Pan American Games in Rio de Janeiro, Brazil, 2006 Winter Olympic Games in Turin, Italy; the 2010 Winter Olympics in Vancouver, Canada, 2010 World Cup football matches, and a host of other special events.

-While the Olympics are the most well-known events, DSS agents have worked with host country security on numerous other large-scale events around the world.
-For events with a large U.S. presence, such as the Olympics, a security coordinator—always a DSS agent—is named to manage all of the security and liaison with the host government.
+For events with a large U.S. presence, such as the Olympics, a security coordinator—always a DSS agent—manages all security and liaison with the host government.

 All other federal agencies—such as the FBI, ATF, USSS, and DOD components—report to the DSS agent in charge.

 Hiring process

-The DSS special agent hiring process is widely regarded as one of the most difficult and challenging within both the federal government and general law enforcement.

-It is believed that less than 1% of applicants successfully complete and pass the hiring process.
-Special agent candidates must successfully pass an intensive multi-stage evaluation process that includes a series of written exams, knowledge-based exams, writing samples, panel interviews, and situational judgment exercises; a physical fitness test (PFT); a comprehensive medical examination granting worldwide availability; and an exhaustive background investigation for security clearance at the level of Top Secret/Sensitive Compartmented Information (TS/SCI).

-A final suitability review and vote by a Foreign Service panel evaluates a candidate's overall ability to represent the interests of the United States abroad.

-All DSS special agents have at least a four-year bachelor's degree, and most have graduate and/or post-graduate degrees.
+All DSS special agents have at least a four-year bachelor's degree, and most have graduate or post-graduate degrees.
 Special agent candidates must be under the age of thirty-seven at the time of commissioning, unless granted a waiver due to prior military service.